Skip to content

 Get a free on-site assessment from a licensed contractor. $0 deposit, no obligation.

 When stucco pulls away from the wall, it loses its structural integrity.
-Bulging indicates that the mechanical bond holding the heavy cement layers to your home has broken.
+Bulging indicates that the mechanical bond holding the heavy cement plaster layers to your home has broken.
 Softness or a hollow sound confirms that the area behind the finish coat is no longer solid.
-This is frequently referred to as stucco delamination, which happens when the layers detach from the wire lath or the lath itself detaches from the framing.
+This is frequently referred to as stucco delamination, which happens when the plaster layers detach from the wire lath, or when the lath itself detaches from the wood framing.

 As a house settles or experiences seismic movement, the rigid stucco can shift.
 This movement can snap the mechanical bonds, causing sections to bulge outward and crack.
 If you are noticing other types of fractures, review what causes stucco cracks.